-The Fund manages its net assets as capital.
-The amount of net assets can change significantly on a daily basis as the Fund is subject to daily applications and redemptions at the discretion of unitholders.
+The Fund manages its net assets attributable to unitholders as capital.
+The amount of net assets attributable to unitholders can change significantly on a monthly basis as the Fund is subject to monthly applications and redemptions at the discretion of unitholders.

-The Fund monitors the level of daily applications and redemptions relative to the liquid assets in the Fund.
-During the year, the Fund's strategy was to hold at least 80% of the net assets in liquid investments.
+The Fund monitors the level of monthly applications and redemptions relative to the liquid assets in the Fund.
 Liquid assets include cash and cash equivalents and listed equities.

-The Fund invests mostly in Australian and New Zealand listed companies, term deposits and some cash.
+The Fund invests mostly in Australian listed companies and some cash.